marcolorenzi/marcolorenzi.github.io/_pages/team.md

 ### Research Engineers

+-	Francesco Cremonesi.
+Start 2021.
+	*Knowledge-graphs to enrich biomarker extraction and analysis in medical imaging data.*
 -	Yannick Bouillard.
 Start 2021.
 With SED team of Inria Sophia Antipolis.
 	*Development of the federated learning software Fed-BioMed.*